johnliu55tw/AsyncHTTPRequestingTest/README.md

-# Utilize the `asyncio` Module: HTTP Requests
+# Utilize the `asyncio` Module: Asynchronous HTTP Requests

 ## Introduction

-The project wants to test how convenient the `asyncio` is in transforming a bunch of synchronous HTTP requests into aysnchronous, to make them faster!
+The project wants to test how convenient the `asyncio` is for transforming a bunch of synchronous HTTP requests into aysnchronous, to make them faster!

 ## Dependencies